BenCaiello/PalmettoBUG/README.md

 ## Documentation

 Step-by-step documentation of what can be done in the GUI will be found in the **animated** powerpoint file inside PalmettoBUG itself / this github repo, or at readthedocs: __________________________________.
 Tutorial notebooks for using this package outside the GUI can be found in this repository or at the readthedocs website.

+## LICENSE

+This package is licensed under the GPL-3 license.
+However, much of the code in it is derived / copying from other software packages -- so the original licenses associated with that code also applies to those parts of the repository.

 ## Citation